-I received that third call to action with an untainted heart when I was quatorze ans and I have lived by those words ever since.
-I will admit, there was a time that I was led astray (I never proclaimed to be perfect.)
-I did the unthinkable and until this day I wear the Scarlet C.
+I received that third call to action with an untainted heart when I was quatorze and, and I have lived by those words ever since.
+I will admit there was a time that I was led astray (I never proclaimed to be perfect.)
+I did the unthinkable, and until this day, I wear the Scarlet C.

 I CHECKED my luggage.

-At dix-huit I was filled with optimism, hope and light…all the things that are taken away after turning trente.
+At dix-huit I was filled with optimism, hope, and light…all the things that are taken away after turning trente.
 Just kidding!
-My light radiates brighter with time *insert deux finger nail polish emojis* Nevertheless, I don’t want to risk losing my luggage at this age and stage in life.
+My light radiates brighter avec time *insert deux fingernail polish emojis* Nevertheless, I don’t want to risk losing my luggage at this age and stage in life.

-Un, my luggage now retails for more than my entire wardrobe at dix-huit and last but certainly not least, deux, I CANNOT be on Insta avec un pattern for an entire international trip (you all were warned, my blog addresses very first world issues.)
+Un, my luggage now retails for more than my entire wardrobe at dix-huit and last but certainly not least, deux, it is tres, tres mandatory that I serve looks my entire international trip (you all were warned, my blog addresses very first world issues.)

 Here are a few techniques I use to travel with only a tote and carry on.